Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 ```

 The head of the file as usual is importing all the various packages, modules and utilities that we require.
 Notice
 all the configuration data being imported.

 We're also importing our valid access roles.
 These are not imported from the config, although they could be, they are imported from a
 file called schemas.py in the same folder as all our other auth code.

 ```python
 from auth.schemas import access_roles
 ```

 So while we are here let's add our schemas

-    Add the following code to auth/schemas.py
+>Copy the following code to auth/schemas.py

 ```python
 def access_roles() -> dict: